 Try It!

-The H5P Activity Generator (opens in a new tab) is a custom GPT that is already trained to format its output in an H5P-frinedly format.
+The H5P Activity Generator (opens in a new tab) is a custom GPT that is already trained to format its output in an H5P-friendly format.
 This means that you only need to focus on your topic prompt, indicate what type of activity you would like to create, and paste the output into your H5P activity.
 Custom GPTs require a ChatGPT account to access.
 If you do not have an account, you can adapt the example prompts below to achieve the same output.

 Activity TypePrompt